rustwasm/wasm-bindgen/guide/src/reference/attributes/on-rust-exports/main.md

 # `main`

-When attached to the `fn main()` function this attribute will adjust it to properly throw errors if they can be.
-This is only intended to be used for binaries.
+When attached to the `main` function this attribute will adjust it to properly throw errors if they can be.

 ```rust
 #[wasm_bindgen(main)]